 A few words about the author

 Dimitris Apergis was born in Larisa, Greece, in 1978.
 He graduated in BA (Hons) Film Studies in the UK.
 He lives in Greece.
-He publishes his books both in English and Greek languages. (https://www.okypus.com/okypus-publisher/en) Dimitris has received several awards for his literary work.
+His books are published in both English and Greek languages, by the OKYPUS PUBLISHING. https://en.okypus.com/okypus-publisher Dimitris has received several awards for his literary work.
 In 2018 he received the First Literature Award from the Panhellenic Association of Writers for his novel Gerard & the father.
 Additionally, in 2018 his novel Gerard & the father also received the First Literature Award at the 8th International Literature Contest held by E.P.O.C.
 (Hellenic Culture Association of Cyprus) under the aegis of UNESCO.
 In 2017 his novel ‘At the Whiskey County’ received the First Literature Award at the 7th International Literature Contest held by the Hellenic Culture Association of Cyprus under the aegis of UNESCO.
 In 2015 his novella ‘Jazz Room’ received the Second Literature Award from the Panhellenic Association of Writers.
 In 2013 he received a Praise from the Panhellenic Association of Writers for his short story Labyrinth In 2012 he received the First Literature Award from the MONITOR Press for his short story Acid Rain